Become a registered tax agent

 What is ‘relevant experience’?

 Relevant experience’ generally means hands-on work experience in a business that provides tax agent services.
-Tax agent services are defined in the Tax Agent Services Act 2009 (TASA).
+Tax agent services are defined in the Tax Agent Services Regulations 2022 (TASR).
 They include things like advising on a client’s potential tax liabilities based on their personal info, or working out the client’s obligations to enter in to accounting software.
 They do not include things like data entry and admin work.

-Your work experience needs to be verified by your supervisor/s using a Statement of relevant experience (SRE) form.
+Your work experience needs to be verified by your supervisor/s using a Statement of relevant experience (SRE) form, available on the TPB website.

 What are the other requirements for registration?